logdna/logdna-agent-v2/docs/README.md

 cd logdna-agent-v2
 ```

-Next, select how you want to build the image: using Docker or an agent binary on Linux.
+Next, select how you want to build the agent: as a docker image or as a Linux binary.

 ### Building Docker image